aarsonline/aarsonline.github.io/class2/ser1/README.md

 SerRS is part of subclass IIa alongside [ProRS](/class2/pro1), [ThrRS](/class2/thr), and the [dimeric GlyRS](/class2/gly1) (Gomez and Ibba 2020, Valencia-Sánchez et al. 2016, Perona et al. 2012).
 SerRS stands apart from the rest of the subclass due to its abnormal tRNA binding domain - the N-terminal long variable arm (Dock-Bregon et al. 1990).
+This variable arm takes the form of a long coiled-coil domain that has been shown to bind mRNA as well as tRNA (Miseta et al. 1991m Liu et al. 2023).
 The mammalian mitochondrial tRNA<sup>Ser</sup> molecules deviate markedly from their cytosolic counterparts.
 Hence, the mammalian mitochondrial SerRS N-terminal domain differs in such organisms, while still retaining its coiled coil structure (Chimnaronk et al. 2005).
-Many animals, notably insects, contain a paralog of SerRS (seryl-tRNA synthetase-like insect mitochondrial protein, SLIMP) which forms a heterodimer with the mitochondrial SerRS and is involved in cell regulation (Guitart et al. 2010, Picchioni et al. 2019).
+Many animals, notably insects, contain a paralog of SerRS (seryl-tRNA synthetase-like insect mitochondrial protein, SLIMP) which forms a heterodimer with the mitochondrial SerRS (SerRS2) and is involved in cell regulation (Guitart et al. 2010, Picchioni et al. 2019).
+In the SLIMP-SerRS2 heterodimer, the SerRS2 subunit has lost its coiled-coil domain, while the SLIMP subunit ablates the active site cavity (Picchioni et al. 2019).

 In contrast, the C-terminal catalytic domain of SerRS is quite typical of a class II aaRS.
 Like most members of the superfamily, ATP binding is coordinated by the arginine tweezers, located in motifs 2 and 3 (Kaiser et al. 2018).